-- Trim the wick and place at the bottom of the candle with the tacky stuff before pouring the wax.
+- Trim the wick and place at the bottom of the candle with the tacky stuff (was adhesive) before pouring the wax.
 You can also get long wicks and cut them in half to have more.

 - Get some chopsticks to keep the wick upright while pouring the hot wax in.

 - Add the essential oil blend.
 I added about 10 drops but to make it more fragrant, you can add more and play around with it.
 The first candle is always an experiment.